The Help (TV series): Reception

 The premiere of The Help was the most watched program in the Friday 9:30–10:00 time slot on The WB in the 2003–04 season.
 The premiere was more popular among women than men aged 12–34 (2.0/8 versus 1.3/5).

-Despite the premiere being the best performance in the time slot of the season on The WB the critics have nothing positive to say.
+Despite the premiere being the best performance in the time slot of the season on The WB, critical reception had was negative.
 Virginia Heffernan of The New York Times said the show "comes off like a school play, clumsily blocked, loudly acted and nearly shouted down by obligatory laughter and applause".
 Robert Bianco of USA Today pointed out that "this is the kind of show that opens with a doggie-doo joke and still finds a way to go downhill".
-Perhaps the harshest was Matthew Gilbert of The Boston Globe: "The WB's claim that 'The Help' is a 'biting satire' is only half true.
+Matthew Gilbert of The Boston Globe wrote, "The WB's claim that 'The Help' is a 'biting satire' is only half true.
 No, it's not a satire, but yes, it does indeed bite.
 And it will be biting the dust before long, unless it can find a new cast, new writers, new producers, a new set, and an entirely new premise."
-In her review of the 2003–04 season Kay McFadden, television critic for The Seattle Times, classified The Help as "Never should have aired".
+In her review of the 2003–04 TV season, Kay McFadden, television critic for The Seattle Times, classified The Help as "Never should have aired".